 Corporates may start with verifying their carbon footprints.
 The ISO 14064 and ISO 10467 standards are both international standards for verifying carbon footprints.
 The verification is divided into three scopes, which can be used to verify a corporation’s direct and indirect carbon emissions from every procedure.
 After verification, one can find ways to reduce emissions, such as employing energy-saving equipment and electric vehicles, reducing packaging, using recycled materials, etc. One can manage energy use through the ISO 50001 standard and eventually purchase carbon credits approved by the PAS2060 to achieve net zero scientifically.

 Carbon credits are from Voluntary Carbon Markets (VCM) , the carbon credit providers that are widely recognized include the VCS, the CAR and the GS.
 Corporations may choose the providers’ projects according to their contents and prices.
-Please refer to this article for the detailed methods of reaching carbon neutral.

 How to get net zero right: The 7 attributes